 Roller coasters are the new definition of amusement parks, and you’d be hard pressed to find a park without one.
 Whether it’s the classic click-clack of timeless wooden railways or the technologically-oriented, multi-million dollar concoctions of the last few decades, we’ve selected the top five parks that stand as a testament to the power of roller coasters, and to the variety of experiences they provide.

-4. Kings Dominion (14)
+4. Kings Dominion (13)

 Kings Island’s younger sister, this park is stamped into the dense forests of Virginia, where trees tower high above coasters.
 But beyond their nearly identical Eiffel Tower icons, Backlot Stunt Coasters, and Flights of Fear, the two parks couldn’t be more different.
-With completely unique themed areas and a renewed emphasis on thrill under Cedar Fair, this park trumpets the brand new Intimidator 305 (only the second of Intamin’s giga-coaster lineup, with Millennium Force being the first) with its 300-foot drop that was designed as a hybrid between Millennium Force’s sailing hills and Maverick’s ground-hugging turns.
+With completely unique themed areas and a renewed emphasis on thrill under Cedar Fair, this park trumpets the relatively new Intimidator 305 (only the second of Intamin’s giga-coaster lineup, with Millennium Force being the first) with its 300-foot drop that was designed as a hybrid between Millennium Force’s sailing hills and Maverick’s ground-hugging turns.
 You’ll also find a butter-smooth B&M floorless coaster imported from Ohio’s shuttered Geauga Lake and a few classic wooden coasters hiding in the woods.

 Don’t miss: Aside from all the fervor around Intimidator 305, the ride to get to here is Volcano: The Blast Coaster.
 Located within a dramatic volcano structure, this inverted coaster accelerates to 70 miles per hour and whips riders up vertically out of the volcano’s mouth where they immediately invert 155 feet above the ground.
 It’s over as quickly as it's begun, and past the launch it’s more of a coast than a blazing thrill machine, but it’s one of the most unique and breathtaking coasters you’re likely to find anywhere.
 Plus, three heartline rolls produce unparalleled sensations in daring riders.